A Rush of Blood to the Head: Commercial performance

-A Rush of Blood to the Head topped the charts of 11 countries around the world.
+A Rush of Blood to the Head topped the charts of 12 countries around the world.
 It debuted at number-one on the UK Albums Chart selling 273,924 copies.
 The British Phonographic Industry has since certified the album 10× Platinum for accumulated sales of over 3 million copies.
 With the subsequent release of "Clocks" and "The Scientist", the album spent over one year on the chart.
 A Rush of Blood to the Head has been placed at number seven on the list of United Kingdom's 20 biggest-selling albums of the 21st century, published by the British trade paper Music Week.
 In July 2011, A Rush of Blood to the Head climbed from No. 176 back to No. 44 in the album's 250th charting week there.
-As of October 2018, the album has sold over 2,960,000 copies in the UK, making it Coldplay's best-selling studio album.
-It is the tenth best-selling album of the 21st century.
+As of October 2021, the album has sold over 3 million copies in the UK, making it Coldplay's best-selling album and the 10th biggest of the 21st century.

-In the United States, A Rush of Blood was Coldplay's first venture into the top 5 with 144,000 copies sold initially, stronger than its predecessor, Parachutes, which debuted at number 189 in December 2000.
+It spent four consecutive weeks at number one on the European Top 100 Albums chart in 2002.
+In the United States, A Rush of Blood was Coldplay's first venture into the top 5 with 141,000 copies sold initially, stronger than its predecessor, Parachutes, which debuted at number 189 in December 2000.
 A Rush of Blood debuted at number-one on the Canadian Albums Chart, selling 28,200 copies in its first week.
 The album has been certified 4x times platinum by the Canadian Recording Industry Association for shipments of over 400,000.
-It has been certified 7× platinum by the Australian Recording Industry Association, having accumulated shipments of over 490,000 units.
+It has been certified 7× platinum by the Australian Recording Industry Association, having accumulated shipments of more than 490,000 units.

 Track listing

-All tracks written and co-produced by Coldplay (Guy Berryman, Jonny Buckland, Will Champion, and Chris Martin).
-All tracks produced by Ken Nelson.
+All tracks are written by Coldplay, with co-production from Ken Nelson.